 By providing your employees with wearable tech, you’re giving them a tool that will help them be productive while also reaching their health and fitness goals.

-Having a healthy staff is important because several studies have shown that healthier employees are typically more productive than people who do not exercise regularly or maintain a healthy diet.
+Having healthy staff is important because several studies have shown that healthier employees are typically more productive than people who do not exercise regularly or maintain a healthy diet.
+Whether it’s purely physical or mental too, employees who have a good sleep routine, eat well, and take regular vitamins are more productive in their line of work.
+This figure might have an effect on those lazier employees, and have them researching “where can i buy liposomal vitamin c?” and other vitamins.
 A 2012 study from Brigham Young University analyzed the productivity of 19,803 employees at three large companies in separate geographic regions.

 The research found that employees who followed unhealthy diets were 66% more likely to have decreased productivity, while those who did not exercise during the day were 96% more likely to see declines in productivity.